SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 * Increasing access to information and communication technology in least development countries
 * Providing universal and affordable access to Internet in least development countries

+In most developing countries, mobile broadband (3G or above) is the main way – and often the only way – to connect to the Internet.
+Around 95 per cent of the global population now has this form of access.
+Bridging the “coverage gap” for the remaining 5 per cent poses significant challenges.
+Mobile broadband remains inaccessible to 18 per cent of people in the LDCs and LLDCs. https://unstats.un.org/sdgs/report/2024/

 ```py
 TS=
 (